ThePaavero/RepoCreator/README.md

 What does it do?
 -----------

-* Creates git repository on server where script is run
+* Creates a git repository on the server
-* Creates a public directory for the project
+* Creates a public directory for the project on the server
 * Creates a post-receive hook that copies changes to public directory **when pushed to master branch**

 Installation
 --------------

-* Copy files to your server
+* Clone this repo or copy files to your server
 * Rename config.sample.php to config.php
 * Fill in appropriate values in config.php